isomerpages/nlb-biblioasia/_july-2011/From Exclusive to Inclusive Remembrance: The Civilian War Memorial.md

 permalink: /vol-7/issue-2/jul-2011/civilian-war-memorial-remembrance/
 description: ""
 ---
-#### Librarian **Lim Tin Seng** shares the sombre story of the Civilian War Memorial commemorating casualties of the Japanese Occupation.
+#### Librarian **Lim Tin Seng** shares the story of the Civilian War Memorial commemorating casualties of the Japanese Occupation – and how its symbolism has evolved from inception to the present day.

 The Civilian War Memorial is a monument that commemorates those who lost their lives during the Japanese Occupation of Singapore (February 1942–September 1945).
 Situated in a park near the busy junction of Bras Basah Road and Beach Road in downtown Singapore, four 64.7-metre-tall obelisks were erected in the middle of a shallow pool.
 The merging at their bases symbolises the collective suffering of four ethnic groups in Singapore – the Chinese, Malays, Indians and Eurasians – during the Japanese Occupation.